- HOME >

 - you or a colleague wins an award for writing (hey, everyone needs applause)

 - there’s an event happening anywhere in the world supporting writers for young audiences

-you want to share information from your country or region about TYA (Theatre for Young Audiences) playwrights, and organizations and events supporting and developing their work.
+- you want to share information from your country or region about TYA (Theatre for Young Audiences) playwrights, and organisations and events supporting and developing their work.

 Small size, the European Network for the diffusion of performing arts aimed at early childhood (0-6), provides a structure through which to meet, share expertise and exchange knowledge; to develop collaborative projects and disseminateinformation and research.